|

 declining:

-Though the 46-year old Joplin was almost at the
+Though the 46-year old Joplin was almost at the end

-powers.
-He was continuing to respond to his
+was continuing to respond to his musical

-musical environment, thinking in new ways,
+environment, thinking in new ways, creating a new

-growing, dynamic composer betrayed by a failing
+composer betrayed by a failing body.

 - Joplin became quite sick in early 1917 and entered